ukelly-s/Filler/README.md

 valgrind --leak-check=full ./PLAYER_FILE &>trace
 ```

-The next step is to copy the data (player needs for one iteration) to the console:
+The next step is to copy the data (that the player needs for one iteration) to the console:

 ```
 Ster 1